Two Strangers In One Bed

 Ugly taste is in my mouth,

-And I will shave my tongue again (again).
+And I will shave my neck again (again).

 You can treat me like a toy,